Fujifilm XF 27mm f/2.8 R WR Review

 Did the Fujifilm XF 27mm f/2.8 R WR win me over?
 Yes, and no!

-Yes, because it is indeed a very capable lens and I can understand why many photographers swear by it.
-For street scenes, you get a very natural look in your scenes without drowning in a perspective that is too wide.
-The colors produced by the XF 27mm are very pleasing and I cannot complain about the sharpness.
+Yes, because it is indeed a very capable lens, and I can understand why many photographers swear by it.
+For street scenes, you get a very natural look without drowning in a perspective that is too wide.
+The colors produced by the XF 27mm are very pleasing, and I have no complaints about the sharpness.

 The Fujifilm XF 27mm f/2.8 R WR shown on a Fujifilm X-E4, black

-No, because personally, I am already covered with two very fine lenses in this focal length range, the XF 23mm f/1.4 R and XF 35mm f/1.4 R.
+No, because I already have two very fine lenses in this focal length range: the XF 23mm f/1.4 R and the XF 35mm f/1.4 R.

-While I can praise the XF 27mm f/2.8 R WR for its compactness and lightweight I prefer a lens with a slightly larger size as I find you get a better and steadier grip on the camera/lens combination.
+While I can praise the XF 27mm f/2.8 R WR for its compactness and lightweight design, I prefer a lens with a slightly larger size, as I find it provides a better and steadier grip on the camera-lens combination.

-If the focal length fits your style and traveling lightweight is appealing to you it would be easy to make a strong argument for the XF 27mm f/2.8 R WR.
+If the focal length suits your style and traveling light is appealing to you, it's easy to make a strong argument for the XF 27mm f/2.8 R WR.

 For a full review of the X-E4 used for this test: